-The interviewee walked with a group of people on the move for 6 days, from Bosnia (Velika Kladusa) to Croatia.
+The respondent walked with a group of people on the move for 6 days, from Bosnia (Velika Kladusa) to Croatia.
 When they reached a forest near the village called Malicka, located in Croatian territory, the men were caught by the police on July 4th.
 2018 at 14.00.

 “They [Slovenian police] caught us, we went to the small car, 8 people like prisoners, no food, no water, no light inside of the car.
 They treat me like an animal, no food, no water, nothing.
 It looked like box inside of the van.
 We talked with him, he said: “Don’t say anything”.
 I asked for asylum, but he said: “No asylum in Croatia, asylum is closed”